printdotio/printio-android-sdk/README.md

 #print.io Quick Start
 Below is sample code for launching a customized print.io widget, with all options included.
 This code should be added to your Application class' onCreate() method.
+PIOConstants class is not a part of the SDK.
+You should create your PIOConstants class and store SDK related constants there.
+(RECIPE_ID, API_URL, etc...)
 ```xml
 //set live or staging server, on staging you can test purchase process without using real money.
 PIO.setLiveApplication(boolean);